-What to wear: Long pants, long sleeved shirt, closed toed flat shoes, and gloves that can get muddy.
+What to wear: Long pants, closed toed flat shoes, and gloves that can get muddy.
 Dress for the weather!

-For safety reasons, we ask that one adult is present for every five youth K-8.
+For safety reasons, we ask that one adult is present for every five youth K-8: and one adult is present for every three youth pre-K.